STOR Ph.D. Degree Programs: Descriptions and the Application Process

 Please visit the links below for program descriptions and general information about the application process.

 Ph.D. program descriptions:

-The prerequisite courses required to apply to any of the Ph.D. programs are: multivariate calculus or real analysis, linear algebra, calculus-based probability and statistics.
+The prerequisite courses required to apply to any of the Ph.D. programs are: real analysis, linear algebra, calculus-based probability and statistics.

 The Ph.D. programs begin in the Fall semester.

 The approximate application deadline is mid-December of each year.
 Exact dates can be found here.

 Most of our Ph.D. students receive some form of financial support, such as Graduate School fellowships, departmental assistantships, research assistantships, or internships.
 Departmental assistantships involve grading or teaching an undergraduate course.
 Some of our students are supported as Research Assistants by faculty members and some work as interns in industry at one of the nearby firms in Research Triangle Park (e.g., IBM, SAS, Quintiles, GlaxoSmithKline, Becton-Dickinson).
 Our supported students receive tuition waiver, and health insurance for the duration of their studies

 How to Apply

 Please refer to and apply by following the instructions given on the Graduate School website: http://gradschool.unc.edu/admissions/instructions.html.